raksagro/node-backend-test/README.md

 Here's what you should strive for:

-- Good use of current Node.js & API design best practices.
+- Good use of current Node.js & Express.js
+- Good use of API design best practices.
 - Solid testing approach.
 - Extensible code.